 BayGam Side Effects

-Note: This page contains information about the side effects of immune globulin intramuscular.
-Some of the dosage forms included on this document may not apply to the brand name BayGam.
+Note: This document contains side effect information about immune globulin intramuscular.
+Some dosage forms listed on this page may not apply to the brand name BayGam.

 For Healthcare Professionals